Understanding Fifth-Degree Burns

 Because of the high mortality rate of fifth-degree burns, the term is not easily recognizable to many people.
 However, those who are seeking compensation for a wrongful death related to burn injuries may come across this burn type through the case proceedings.
 Medical researchers are conducting ongoing studies to determine more effective treatments for more severe burns.

 If you or a loved one has been severely burned due to another’s negligent actions, the Phoenix burn injury lawyers at Begam Marks & Traulsen, P.A. are here to help.
-Contact us online or call at (602) 254-6071 to discuss your case today.
+Contact us online or call at (602) 254-6071 to discuss your case with an experienced personal injury lawyer in Phoenix today.

 Additional Burn Information and Resources